ashleyHutton/eecs448-project3/README.md

 # eecs448-project3

-To run:
+To run (initially):

 1) run "bundle install" in the /classify directory </br>
+2) run "rake db:migrate" in the /classify directory </br>
-2) run "rake db:seed" in the /classify directory </br>
+3) run "rake db:seed" in the /classify directory </br>
-3) start your server with "rails s" </br>
+4) start your server with "rails s" </br>
-4) go to local host specified by the rails server
+5) go to local host specified by the rails server

+Steps 1-3 will only be run one time on your local machine for initial setup.
+Steps 4 and 5 need to be run each time you want to view our project.